zmike/zmike.github.io/_posts/2022-06-30-the-doctor-is-in.md

 So I'm writing this post of my own free will, and in it we're going to take a look at [a real bug](https://gitlab.freedesktop.org/mesa/mesa/-/issues/6240).
 Using RenderDoc.

-Like a tutorial, almost, but less useful.
+Like a tutorial, but less useful.

 If you want a real tutorial, you should be contacting Danylo Piliaiev, Professor Emeritus at Render University, for his self-help guide.
 Or watch his [free zen meditation tutorial](https://www.youtube.com/watch?v=T2JQq1cxB1o&hd=1).
 Powerful stuff.